leaveanest/functions-from-l-quick-start/apps/party_on_slack/README_EN.md

-# Party on Slack Test Items
+# Party on Slack Function List

 ## 1. Initial Setup and Access Control